edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 :edb-alt-title: Build your own docs chatbot with ChatGPT and EdgeDB

-*For additional context, check out* `our blog post about why and how we used ChatGPT via embeddings <https://www.edgedb.com/blog/chit-chatting-with-edgedb-docs-via-chatgpt-and-pgvector>`_ *to create our* `“Ask AI”  <https://www.edgedb.com/blog/chit-chatting-with-edgedb-docs-via-chatgpt-and-pgvector>`_ *bot which answers questions related to the EdgeDB docs.*
+*For additional context, check out* `our blog post about why and how we use ChatGPT via embeddings <https://www.edgedb.com/blog/chit-chatting-with-edgedb-docs-via-chatgpt-and-pgvector>`_ *to create our* `“Ask AI”  <https://www.edgedb.com/blog/chit-chatting-with-edgedb-docs-via-chatgpt-and-pgvector>`_ *bot which answers questions related to the EdgeDB docs.*